Eladriagon/apagee/README.md

 ### ⚠️ THIS IS PRE-ALPHA! ⚠️

-You have been warned. 🙂
+You have been warned. 🙂 (It's not dangerous, just buggy.)

 ### Linux (Debian)